-When programmed as dual single-ended as shown in [Figure 6](#), two independent inputs are provided to the 8A34046.
+When programmed as dual single-ended as shown in [Figure 6](#), three independent inputs are provided to the RC38612.
 The input clock originating from the positive input will be referred to by using the same index number (e.g., CLK0 is used to refer to the signal originating from CLK0).
 The signal originating from the negative input will be referred to by using the index + 8 (e.g., CLK8 is used to refer to the signal originating from nCLK0).
 Note that this numbering scheme remains the same on all 8A3xxxx family members, regardless of the number of actual input pins.
 This is to simplify software portability between family members.
 PMOS versus NMOS mode does not have any effect for single-ended inputs.
-See the INPUT_0.IN_MODE bit field.

-The 8A34046 supports input frequencies up to 250MHz for single-ended inputs.
+The RC38612 supports input frequencies up to 250MHz for single-ended inputs.
 If the input reference clock frequency is higher than 150MHz, then it needs to be divided down to the internal frequency (less or equal to 150MHz) used by the DPLL with the dividers shown in each path.
 For input reference clock frequencies less than 150MHz, the internal divider can be bypassed.
-See the INPUT_0.IN_MODE bit field.

-The 8A34046 has the option to lock to the rising or falling edge of the input clock signal for either path independently.
-See the INPUT_0.IN_MODE bit field.
+The RC38612 has the option to lock to the rising or falling edge of the input clock signal for either path independently.